Heshamsalah/coaches_students/README.md

 * The App provides both RESTful API and GraphQL.
 * This is an API only app, but you can find the front end app in **[here](https://github.com/Heshamsalah/coaches_and_students_web_app)** (*still under construction*).

+* The app uses GraphiQL lib to interact with the backend through a GUI. [`gem 'graphiql-rails'`](https://github.com/rmosolgo/graphiql-rails)
+* You can run it using: `http://localhost:3000/graphiql`

 ## Instructions

 - clone the repo `https://github.com/Heshamsalah/coaches_students.git`